Loic-LEROY/PolyMartian/Adrien's Reports/Session02.md

 ## New conception for the rolling base with its coding wheels

-Finally i designed a diagram of the new rolling base to determine how we will place our coding wheels, motors and drive wheels.

 <img src="Report's images\Session02\rollingbase_sketch_with_codingwheels.jpg" width="500">

+I designed a diagram of the new rolling base to determine how we will position our coding wheels, motors, and drive wheels.
+To place the wheels in the middle of the robot, we chose to use belts to transmit the rotation of the motors, which are positioned at the back of the base.
+This decision was influenced by our choice to store plants at the center of the robot, leaving only the back for motor placement.

+As explained earlier, the coding wheels are positioned in parallel to the driving wheels at the extremities to achieve a large center-to-center distance.
+Each coding wheel is mounted on the base with a pivot joint to ensure constant contact with the floor.
+Finally but not least, we have incorporated three freewheels for enhanced stability in the robot.

 **Next session tasks:**